Murrell, Seiferth honored at annual SFTC banquet - NewsBreak

 Farm Expo to be held in Bristol next weekend

-BRISTOL, Tenn. — The 2023 Farm Expo, a family-friendly event celebrating local farmers’ work, will be held next weekend in Bristol.
-The two-day event, which Six Rivers Media and Kubota sponsor, celebrates the work of local farmers while providing fun activities for the whole family to enjoy.
+BRISTOL, Tenn. — The 2023 Farm Expo, a family-friendly event celebrating local farmers’ work, will be held next weekend.
+The two-day event, sponsored by Six Rivers Media and Kubota, will provide fun activities for the whole family to enjoy.

 Hawkins County Budget Committee moves ARPA resolutions forward